xlynkz/xlynkz.github.io/README.md

 Founders attend startup events which bring together entrepreneurs, developers and investors with the goal of cultivating an entrepreneurial culture.
 These events are the main meeting places for entrepreneurs to gather and share ideas while exposing themselves to people with similar interests.

-Our typical customer is computer literate and under 40 years of age.
-The problems that these founders have which Fastur could solve are application development, hosting and management.
+Our typical customer is computer literate and wants to change the world in a unique way.
+The problems that these founders have which Fastur could solve are application development, Intelligence delivery and product management.

 - 4.2 - Competitor Profiling
 Fastur faces strategic competitors from content management systems (CMS) and application programming interface (API) tools.